varunpereira/iStuff-solid-start/tonote.md

-if you change live() then close + open server again to see mods. npm vercel, us clie to build locally same but quicker than cloud! can also deploy (vercel build, vercel [for deploy])
+if you change live() then close + open server again to see mods. npm vercel, us clie to build locally same but quicker than cloud! can also deploy (vercel build, vercel [for deploy]) every piece thats a page, needs a title else error.